 Article by: Sudhakar Velaga

 When it comes to project management, there are many challenges to keep each project on track and within budget.
 There are several factors to consider, as well as internal and external elements that may cause a project to derail.
-However, by taking a few precautions and having an excellent planning and execution in place, a PM can lead his/her project to success.
-Here are five key elements (P’s) of project management, which can help ensure a project or program to move along smoothly:
+However, by taking a few precautions and having excellent planning and execution in place, a PM can lead his/her project to success.
+Here are five key elements (P’s) of project management, which can help ensure a project or program will move along smoothly: